BekeAtGithub/crystalOps/DORAmetrics/MeanTimeRecoverREADME.txt

 the MeanTimeRecover.Cr Crystal script to measure the Mean Time To Recovery (MTTR), which calculates the average time it takes to recover from a failure based on a log file.
-The script will look for failure and recovery events in the log and calculate the time difference between them.
+The script will look for failure and recovery events in the log and calculate the time difference between them. provides a basic method for calculating the Mean Time To Recovery and can be adapted to different log formats and environments.

 1. Log Parsing:
    - `parse_log_file(log_file)`: This function reads the log file line by line and extracts timestamps for failures and recoveries.